Lady Gaga and Tony Bennett announce new collaborative album, 'Love For Sale'

 Lady Gaga and Tony Bennett have announced a new collaborative album, ‘Love For Sale’ – listen to ‘I Get A Kick Out Of You’ below.

-Gaga first teamed up with the legendary New York singer on the 2014 duet record ‘Cheek To Cheek’.
+Gaga teamed up with the legendary New York singer on the 2014 duet record ‘Cheek To Cheek’.
 Last month, it was announced that the pair would be reuniting for two live shows at NYC’s Radio City Music Hall.

 Dubbed ‘One Last Time: An Evening With Tony Bennett and Lady Gaga’, the concerts will be held tonight (August 3) and Thursday (August 5) in celebration of Bennett’s 95th birthday (August 3).